jpkrohling/nuvinha/README.md

 as there will probably be a kernel update.

 - After the reboot, run the chef-client manually once, so that it sets up the hostname properly: `$ sudo chef-client --once`.
-- Uncomment one recipe from the role `email`, upload the role to the chef server with `knife role from file roles/email.rb` and run `sudo chef-client --once` .
-- Repeat the same steps for each of the recipes.
-- Note that the recipe `roundcube` might fail when enabling a selinux boolean.
-Unfortunately, I wasn't able to see why chef fails, and why it always works manually.
-So, to avoid problems, run this command before the first execution of the `roundcube` cookbook
-(ie: before you uncomment it from the role): `sudo /usr/sbin/setsebool -P httpd_can_network_connect on`.
-- Once you finish all the recipes, you should have some certificates on `/etc/pki/tls/certs` and `/etc/pki/tls/private`, named mail.YOURDOMAIN.TLD.
+- Once it finishes, you should have some certificates on `/etc/pki/tls/certs` and `/etc/pki/tls/private`, named mail.YOURDOMAIN.TLD.
 If you already have your certificate, just replace the contents of the certificate from `certs` with the contents from your existing file.
 Same for the file in `private`, replacing it with your key.
 If you don't have a certificate already, you can find the CSR on the node's property on the chef web interface, under the property `csr_outbox`.
 Once you get the